-As the weather warms up and the days grow longer, outdoor activities become more inviting for both humans and their furry friends.
-However, with the onset of tick season, it’s crucial to be vigilant about the risks these tiny parasites pose to your pets (and you).
-This post will guide you through understanding the dangers of ticks, how to prevent them, and the best practices for spotting and removing ticks from your dogs.
+As the weather gets warmer and the days are longer, outdoor activities become more inviting for us and our dogs.
+However, with the onset of tick season, it’s crucial to be vigilant about the risks these tiny parasites pose to us and our pets.
+This post will guide you through understanding the dangers of ticks, how to prevent them, and the best practices for spotting and removing them from your dogs.

 What are ticks?

-Ticks attach to hosts through questing, waiting on grass or leaves to latch onto a passing animal, and can transmit serious illnesses, making it essential to regularly check for and promptly remove them from your pets.
+Ticks attach to hosts through “questing” – waiting on grass or leaves to latch onto a passing host – and can transmit serious illnesses, making it essential to regularly check for and promptly remove them from your pets.

 Understanding the Risks